-A request for State Design Review Panel review can be made by completing the State Design Review Panel project review request form.
+A request for State Design Review Panel review can be made by completing the Design Review Request Form.
 The request will be assessed against the eligibility criteria.
-The Government Architect and the Chairman of the WAPC will have discretion in respect of approving which projects are accepted for review.
+The Government Architect and the WAPC Chairman will have discretion in respect of approving which projects are accepted for review.

 Design review is undertaken by a multi-disciplinary group of built environment professionals with experience in offering objective and constructive design advice.

 Design review provides independent expert analysis and informed assessment of proposals, guided by a set of performance-based design principles.
 It offers feedback and observations that will lead to the improvement of proposals, but does not seek to directly redesign them.

 Engaging in design review improves the design quality of projects and can expedite the planning process, leading to the quicker delivery of high-quality buildings and places that provide a wide range of benefits to occupants, neighbours and the broader community.
 A performance-based approach provides the flexibility required for complex proposals.
 Run collaboratively, and with projects in the hands of skilled designers, design review often results in a more efficient approvals process.

 For design review to be effective, it should be: